Servings: 4 Total time: 1 hour 10 minutes Difficulty: intermediary

 1. Prepare the pancake batter:

-2. In a large bowl, combine the rice flour, tapioca starch, warm water and salt.
-Stir until you obtain a smooth and homogeneous paste.
+2. In a large bowl, combine the rice flour, tapioca starch, warm water, and salt.
+Stir until a smooth, homogeneous dough forms.
 Let the dough rest for 30 minutes.

 3. Prepare the stuffing:

-4. Combine ground pork, chopped onions, garlic and a tablespoon of fish sauce.
+4. Mix together the minced pork, chopped onions, garlic and a tablespoon of fish sauce.

-5. In a pan, heat the vegetable oil, brown the minced meat mixture and cook until cooked through.
-Stir in the sliced mushrooms, gluten-free soy sauce, salt and pepper.
-Let simmer for a few minutes, then remove from heat and set aside.
+5. In a pan, heat the vegetable oil, brown the ground meat mixture, and cook until cooked through.
+Stir in the sliced mushrooms, gluten-free soy sauce, salt, and pepper.
+Simmer for a few minutes, then remove from the heat and set aside.

 6. Cook the pancakes:

-7. Heat a crepe pan or non-stick pan over medium heat.
-Grease the pan with a brush and pour a small ladle of batter onto the hot pan and spread it thinly to form a pancake.
-Cover and cook for about 1 to 2 minutes until the pancake becomes translucent.
-Remove the pancake by inverting the pan sharply onto parchment paper.
-While the crepe cools, repeat the crepe cooking operation.
+7. Heat a crepe pan or non-stick frying pan over medium heat.
+Brush the pan with grease and pour a small ladleful of batter onto the hot pan, spreading it thinly to form a crepe.
+Cover and cook for about 1 to 2 minutes, until the crepe becomes translucent.
+Remove the crepe by flipping the pan over onto parchment paper.
+While the crepe cools, repeat the process of cooking another crepe.

-8. Assemble the Banh Cuon: While one crepe is cooking, transfer the cooked crepe from the parchment paper to a plate.
-Place a spoonful of stuffing in the center of the crepe and roll gently into a wallet.
-Arrange the Banh Cuon on a plate. repeat the operation until the stuffing is used up.
+8. Assembling the Banh Cuon: While a crepe is cooking, transfer the cooked crepe from the parchment paper to a plate.
+Place a spoonful of filling in the center of the crepe and gently roll it up like a wallet.
+Arrange the Banh Cuon on a plate.
+Repeat until all the filling is used.

 9. Prepare the sauce: